denissimon/SwiftEvents/README.md

 }
 ```

-In this example, every time the ViewModel changes the value of `infoLabel`, the View is notified (with the new and old values) and updates `infoLabel.text`.
+In this example, every time the ViewModel changes the value of `infoLabel`, the View is notified (with new and old values) and updates `infoLabel.text`.

 You can use the infix operator <<< to set a new value for an observable property: